TheoPIERSON/mighty-coaching/README.md

 # Mighty Coaching

-PiersCoaching is a simple landing page for a fitness coach
+Mighty Coaching is a simple landing page for a fitness coach

 This website will help the coach reach clients by simplifying his products descriptions.